akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Goosie had followed her, as always.
 The bird was tired from the day’s activity so waddled over and settled in a comfortable place under the wooden bench seat by Beatrice’s favourite tree—the one by St. Peter’s.

-The church sat on a slight rise a bowshot from the hall, its stone tower visible through the bare trees.
+The church sat on a slight rise a bowshot from the hall, with its stone tower visible through the bare trees.

 “Little lady!”
 A distant cheerful voice was followed by a warbling whistled tune.
 The priest was rounding the corner of his small wattle-and-daub cottage, which sat in the lee of the church’s chancel.
 He was an old man, older than her father, his face carved by wind and prayer.